friosavila/playingwithstata/drdid/csdid_stata.md

-# CSDID Version 1.5
+# CSDID Version 1.6

 ## Prolog
-Yes, `CSDID` v1.5 is here!.
-And Im very excited about this!.
-It took some time for me to handle a few things, in particular the "slowness" related to the aggregations.
-In particular, using nlcom is fast for most cases (few coefficients and few equations), but it quickly gets slow when you have too many coefficients and equations.
-The reason for that is that it uses numerical derivatives to apply the delta method.
-The solution: use analytical derivatives!.
-Sounds easy, and once you figure out how to track indices within a matrix, walk through the park.
+`CSDID` v1.6 is here!.
+Not much change with respect to v1.5, but some improvements have been made.
+Namely, some improvements of efficiency, I added the WB Confidence intervals, and the option `seed` so one can replicate results.

-In other words, its conditionally easy.
-The condition, however, was harder to figure out.
-One more time is one of those steps that help figuring out the rest.
-And presto, a faster `CSDID` is born.
+The other addition.
+A simple `csdid_plot`.
+It is still quite limited, but it will allow you to make plots for event studies (like `event_plot` does), as well as plotting group ATT's and Calendar ATT's.
+Also, if you combine the results with Ben Jann's `addplot`, you can customize the results quite easily!.

-For for my own notes, and perhaps your understanding, A very quick revision of what `CSDID` and its "friend" `DRDID` do.
+For my own notes, and perhaps your understanding, A very quick revision of what `CSDID` and its "friend" `DRDID` do.
 You can skip the next section, if you are just interested in how `CSDID` works.

 ## DID design